DennisDao/CloudBible/ServiceBus.md

 ## Service Bus

-- Fire but don't forget (The publisher needs to recieved and acknowledgement whether the message was handled)
+- Fire but don't forget (The publisher needs to recieved and acknowledgement whether the message was handled) `await args.CompleteMessageAsync(args.Message)`
 - A message broker which allows for one-to-many communications (pub-sub)
 - A publisher sends a message with a topic
 - A message can be routed to many subscription.